zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-modify.md

 ### [CLI](#tab/cli3)

-Find out all the VMs associated with the capacity reservation group and dissociate them.
+Find out all the VMs associated to the capacity reservation group and dissociate them.

 1. Run the following command: